fjbaldon/BankSys/README.md

 ### Running the Application

-Run the application using the generated JAR file:
+Run the desktopView using the generated JAR file:

 ```bash
 java -jar target/BankSys-0.1.jar